 I’m beyond a reet bit (as we say in Sheffield) chuffed to receive The Sarah Nulty Award for Creativity at the first Women of Sheffield Awards last night courtesy of the Sheffield Star – celebrating local women who have had an impact.
 It was an honour to stand alongside some truly inspirational women of all backgrounds, ages and powerful stories –from engineers and scientists, to health and sports professionals – including my fellow culture fertilisers, Justine Gaubert and Sara Hill.

-The award is for 20+ years of service enabling others creatively – with a passion that’s continued to grow through my career – helping young people to reach their potential.
+The award is for 20+ years of service enabling others creatively – with a passion that’s continued to grow – helping young people to reach their potential.
 I had rocky younger years, leaving home at 15 and muddling through from an early age, and I believe that set something alight in me in terms of my values and trying to provide others with what was lacking in my own experiences growing up.

-I’m honoured it was in memory of the beautiful spark that was Sarah Nulty (the engine behind the Tramlines Festival for many years), and bravely and beautifully presented by Sarah’s mum Julie who gave me the best hug I’ve had in a long time – sorting me out after the stage fright of standing in front of an audience while someone talks about you and you wonder where to look.
+I’m honoured it was in memory of the creative spark that was Sarah Nulty (the engine behind the Tramlines Festival for many years), and bravely and beautifully presented by Sarah’s mum Julie who gave me the best hug I’ve had in a long time – sorting me out after the stage fright of standing in front of an audience while someone talks about you and you wonder where to look.

 Although I never met Sarah I know she had a huge impact in her short time on this earth.
 Isn’t that one of the best things we can hope for in this life, to have made a difference, however small, in our corner of the planet?
 There are many of us quietly doing this kind of work in creative fields, and anyone who is will know the impact of creativity and everything it brings.
 Sadly it’s a field that is often underpaid and undervalued, and run (in the upper echelons) by the wrong people (like most things!), but those of us who know its impact keep at it and I salute you all.
 And if it’s not you, but you see one of us grafting or struggling – please do what you can to let us come through and do our job.
 We need allies and key holders in every nook and cranny so we can keep doing what we do without becoming exhausted.